Flutter lets you build cross platform apps — But What About ‘Design’?

 Device fragmentation adds a very deep layer of complexity when you do both flutter design and development for any application.

-There are now more than 24,000 distinct Android devices in the market.
+There are now more than 24,000 distinct android devices in the market.
 That’s six times than what was in 2012.

 This can make anyone crazy.